welcome-to-the-sunny-side/rshf/api_reference.md

 - **Response**: Success message (e.g., `{"message": "User removed successfully"}`) or `204 No Content`.
 - **Error Responses**:
     - `404 Not Found`: If the user, group, or membership does not exist.
-    - `403 Forbidden`: If the current user lacks privileges to remove the target member.
+    - `403 Forbidden`: If the requesting user's role in the group is not higher than the role of the user being removed.
     - `401 Unauthorized`.

 ### 7. Check Group Membership